notator/ResidentSynthHostTestSite/README.md

 In addition to implementing the most common MIDI messages, the _ResidentSynth_ uses some MIDI Controller messages for non-standard purposes.
 These are documented below.<br />
 #### Acknowledgements
 This synthesizer uses clones of freeware wavetables (=presets, instruments) found on [Sergey Surikov's WebAudioFont page](https://surikov.github.io/webaudiofontdata/sound/).
-These are organised into custom sound fonts.<br />
+These are organized into custom sound fonts.<br />
 For illustration and test purposes, the _ResidentSynthHost_ installs a deliberately large number of presets, organising them into several different fonts.
 Other installations would typically use less.<br />
 On loading, these presets are automatically adjusted as follows: